dragonee/tasks-collector-tools/README.md

     journal [options]

 Options:
+    -T TAGS, --tags TAGS  Add these tags to the journal entry.
     -s               Also save a copy as new observation, filling Situation field.
     -o               Alias for -s.
+    -Y, --yesterday  Use yesterday's date for the journal entry.
     -t THREAD, --thread THREAD  Use this thread [default: Daily] -h, --help       Show this message.
     --version        Show version information.